arcus/learning_bash/README.md

 # Learning Bash

-This is a small directory for learners to practice bash commands without messing with any of the files on their own computers.
+This is a small directory for learners to practice Bash commands without messing with any of the files on their own computers.